dbt-labs/terraform-provider-dbtcloud/README.md

 ## Running Acceptance Tests

-Currently, acceptance tests, run via `make test-acceptance` must be done on your own account.
+Acceptance tests are executed by running the `make test-acceptance` command.

-To run the acceptance tests locally, you will need to set the following environment variables to appropriate values for your dbt Cloud account:
+For the acceptance tests to work locally, the following environment variables must be set to appropriate values for a dbt Cloud account the tests can interact with:
 ```
 DBT_CLOUD_ACCOUNT_ID=1234
 DBT_CLOUD_USER_ID=4321